-5.10.
+5.2.5.
 Physical Assault

-Physical assault is purposeful action meant to hurt another person, which includes, but is not limited to, threatening or causing physical harm, extreme verbal abuse, or other conduct which threatens or endangers the health or safety of any person.
-Examples of physical assault include, but are not exclusive to kicking, punching, hitting with or throwing an object, or biting.
+Physical Assault is purposeful action meant to hurt another person, which includes, but is not limited to, threatening or causing physical harm, extreme verbal abuse, or other conduct which threatens or endangers the health or safety of any person.

+Examples include, but are not exclusive to kicking, punching, hitting with or throwing an object, or biting.
 When these acts occur in the context of intimate partner violence or when the behavior is perpetrated on the basis of sex or gender, the conduct will be resolved under the Gender-Based and Sexual Misconduct Policy.

-5.11.
+5.2.6.
 Stalking